borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-We used the following of Google Cloud Platform's services: Compute Engine, Cloud Storage, Container Registry, and Cloud Build.
+We used the following of Google Cloud Platform's services: Compute Engine, Cloud Storage, Container Registry, and Cloud Build, and Vertex AI.
 Compute Engine was used for creating Virtual Machines to run our docker containers and to perform training in the cloud.
 Cloud Storage is used to store our training dataset (which is version controlled using dvc) and to store a trained version of the model which is used for prediction (using FastAPI).
 The Cloud Build is the CI endpoint of our CI workflow that was specified in cloudbuild.yml, that is: when a branch is pushed, the dockerfile is built into a docker image, which is then pushed to Cloud Build, from where it can be pulled from anywhere and can then be ran to construct a corresponding container.
 Container Registry was used to automatically build containers.

 ### Question 18